ukhsa-collaboration/covid19-app-system-public/doc/architecture/api-contracts/mobile-facing/circuit-breaker/risky-venue-circuit-breaker.md

 ## Scenario

-Used as a pre-requisite to check if a notification should be sent to the mobile app making the request.
+The circuit breaker is polled following a risky venue notification to get a decision on whether to proceed to notify the user of the venue risk.

 ### Initial request
 ```POST https://<FQDN>/circuit-breaker/venue/request```